Alna, Maine

 Alna is a town in Lincoln County, Maine, United States.
 The population was 710 at the 2020 census.
 Alna is home to the Wiscasset, Waterville and Farmington Railway Museum and is noted for its historic architecture, including the early mill village of Head Tide.

 History

 Originally a part of old Pownalborough, the town was settled around 1760 and incorporated in 1794 by the Massachusetts General Court as New Milford.
-But residents didn't like the name, so it was changed in 1811 to Alna, Latin for alder, the tree which grows in profusion along the banks of the Sheepscot River.
+But residents did not like the name, so it was changed in 1811 to Alna, Latin for alder, the tree which grows in profusion along the banks of the Sheepscot River.

 Alna was the site of the first fish hatchery in Maine, started shortly after the Civil War.
-Between 1895 and 1933, the narrow gauge Wiscasset, Waterville & Farmington Railway operated 3 stations in the town: Head Tide, Alna Center, and Sheepscot.
+Between 1895 and 1933, the narrow gauge Wiscasset, Waterville & Farmington Railway operated three stations in the town: Head Tide, Alna Center, and Sheepscot.
 The latter now serves as the base of operations for a heritage railway in town.

+In 2024, The Alna Store, at the intersection of Dock Road and Alna Road (Maine State Route 218), was voted by The New York Times one of America's Best Restaurants 2024.